Page Reviewed / Updated - Jun. 2017

 “Community building project” AND “Trenton, NJ”

-Scan the search results and look for organizations’ names and then contact them directly to inquire whether they would be interested in undertaking another community building project for you or your loved one would requires assistance.
+Scan the search results and look for organizations’ names that have participated in home modification projects.
+Contact them directly to inquire whether they would be interested in undertaking another community building project for you or your loved one who requires assistance.

 Some volunteer groups ask that homeowners get an official estimate for their project as this may help them if there is a tax deduction associated with their efforts.
 One option for getting an estimate is to contact your local Independent Living Center.
 They may be able to provide a free estimate.
 Alternatively, this online service will provide seniors with multiple, free estimates from local contractors.